 Taking the first steps can be daunting, but if you are looking at this website - you are well on the way.
 The next step is to email me using the link here, and we can set up an initial session at a mutually agreeable time.
 At this first session, we can talk together about what your expectations and goals are.
 If we both feel that we can work together, further sessions can be set up from there.

 Training, qualifications & experience

-I previously worked as a 1:1 counsellor for Wiltshire Mind (nearly four years) and currently at Olive Branch Counselling.
+I previously worked as a 1:1 counsellor for Wiltshire Mind (nearly four years) and Olive Branch Counselling.
 This work has involved providing counselling to people with a variety of mental health issues.

 I have an interest in working to support carers, having spent many years working in health and social care, and social service sectors.
 I have worked in elderly peoples homes, with people who have learning disabilities, and with children/young adults with profound physical and learning disabilites.
 I am very keen to combine my experiences, and demonstrate how counselling can be used with these groups.
 I hope to provide practice rooms that are fully accessible for this purpose.